CPAForgeThe tools desk

 Do I need a USB hub or a docking station?

 A docking station is the right answer if you need Thunderbolt speeds, 60W+ laptop charging, and two 4K monitors from a single cable.
-A USB hub is the right answer if you need to expand ports cheaply and portably without paying $150-350 for a full dock.
-Most laptop CPAs with one external monitor and a few peripherals are fine with a $25-50 hub.
+A USB hub is the right answer if you need to expand ports cheaply and portably without paying for a full dock.
+Most laptop CPAs with one external monitor and a few peripherals are fine with an inexpensive hub.

 Will a USB hub slow down my external SSD backups?

 A USB 3.0 hub runs at 5 Gbps — more than fast enough for any portable SSD's real-world read/write speeds, which top out around 1 Gbps.
-A bus-powered hub can cause brownouts on power-hungry 2.5-inch spinning hard drives; for those, get a powered hub like the Anker 10-Port with its own wall adapter.
+A bus-powered hub can cause brownouts on power-hungry 2.5-inch spinning hard drives; for those, use a powered dock with its own wall adapter rather than a bus-powered hub.

 Can I run an external monitor through a USB hub?